 In case none of the above fixes work to solve the 0x800703F1 bug, one should go for manually upgrading Windows.
 Here is the complete guideline –

-- Move to the right side and note down the “KB” number.
+- Head over to the right pane and note down the “KB” number.
+See the Snapshot below –

-- Visit Microsoft Update Catalog and type the copied “KB” number in the text field.
+- Visit Microsoft Update Catalog next and type the copied “KB” number in the search field.

-- When the download completes, double-click the setup file to start upgrading Windows 10 OS.
+- When the download completes, double-click on this setup file.